Claiming compensation for multiple injuries

 What are the multiple injury statistics?

-Quittance Legal Services carried out a survey of 40,000 claimants between 2015 and 2021.
-The survey revealed that over 40% of personal injury claimants experienced more than one injury.
+However, *Quittance Legal Services carried out a survey of 40,000 claimants.
+The survey revealed that over 40% of personal injury claimants experienced more than one injury in a single accident.

 This figure is concerning, as multiple injuries tend to be associated with more serious accidents, and particularly road accidents involving vulnerable road users.